nih-cfde/announcements/2020-02-02-announcements.md

 You'll start to see a lot of new faces over the coming weeks.
 As of the Pre-Proposer Meeting, we are officially onboarding DCC staff into our work spaces.
 Be sure to say hello!

 ### Other Funding Opportunities
-This week, the NIH announced the [DATA Scholar Program](https://datascience.nih.gov/data-scholars), which offers 1-2 years of funding for individuals who are experienced in data and computer science to work on a number of different trans-NIH inititives.
+This week, the NIH announced the [DATA Scholar Program](https://datascience.nih.gov/data-scholars), which offers 1-2 years of funding for individuals who are experienced in data and computer science to work on a number of different trans-NIH initiatives.
 [One of the awards is specifically geared towards working with the CFDE](https://datascience.nih.gov/data-scholars-projects/innovative-solutions-for-data-harmonization-mobile-analytics-and-end-user-support).
 These positions are directly hired to the NIH, and are open to anyone with relevant experience.
 Please encourage your contacts to apply.

 ## ReRuns